No two people experience obsessive-compulsive disorder (OCD) the same. In fact, when it comes to diagnosis, OCD can be a broad definition.

 - Sex

-For example, you may sometimes unwillingly begin to think about murdering someone.
+For example, on occasions, you may unwillingly begin to think about murdering someone.
 If you let this thought roll out, you’ll begin to actually visualize how the scenario will go through.
 However, due to the anxiety you have for such thoughts, you don’t usually get to this point of visualization.

-Instead, you have “mental rituals” for the sake of holding back these thoughts – such as forcing yourself to think about another topic, counting in your head, or even praying.
+Instead, you have “mental rituals” for the sake of holding back these thoughts.
+You may force yourself to think about another topic, count in your head, or even pray.

 Many people who struggle with this subtype will avoid anything that may trigger these thoughts.